-All Type 1 and 2 US Forest Service (FS) Helicopters will be initially ordered through the NICC.
-All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by the NICC and the FS National Aircraft Coordinator, in alignment with the NMAC and Agency prioritization and direction.
+Updated: All Type 1 and 2 US Forest Service (FS) Helicopters will be initially ordered through the NICC.
+All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Aircraft Coordinator, in alignment with NMAC and Agency prioritization and direction.
+To: All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Resources prepositioned and allocated by NICC and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Rotor-Wing Coordinator, in alignment with NMAC and Agency prioritization and direction.